 Recently, the shade line-up was extended to 12 across the board, which means the brand is listening to its customers.
 While it’s not a huge number of shades (Fenty Beauty can rest easy), it does span from fair to deep.
 Before the Fair Light shade launched recently, I was using Light and, while it was very slightly darker than I would usually wear, it still worked, which means there is some wiggle room with each of the shades.

-You can apply with your fingers or a sponge, but I find that using a flat-top foundation brush (like the Heavenly Luxe Bye Bye Foundation Brush #22, $48) or a small, soft synthetic brush (like Real Techniques Setting Brush $8, which I use for a more targeted application and general blending) makes for the most natural, yet almost-airbrushed finish.
+You can apply with your fingers or a sponge, but we find that using a flat-top foundation brush or a small, soft synthetic brush makes for the most natural, yet almost-airbrushed finish.